Ph.D. in Philosophy

 Supervisor

-Just before completion of pre-dissertation requirements (the course requirements and the papers), typically near the end of the third year, the student should meet with the Director of Graduate Studies to discuss dissertation plans.
+Just before completion of pre-dissertation requirements (the course requirements and the special paper), typically near the end of the third year, the student should meet with the Director of Graduate Studies to discuss dissertation plans.
 The Director, in consultation with the student, will appoint a dissertation supervisor.
 In some cases, two faculty may jointly supervise a dissertation.

 Clarification